Asot Michael: Death

 Around 8 am on Tuesday, 5 November 2024 the police responded to a report, where the body of Michael was found unresponsive in a pool of blood at his home at Dry Hill in Saint John, Antigua and Barbuda.
 He was found with what appeared to be multiple puncture wounds about his body.
 Michael was pronounced dead at 10:10 am, aged 54, by a medical doctor who arrived at the scene.
 His death was treated as a possible homicide, with injuries indicating that he had been stabbed.
 A family insider stated that Michael was brutally attacked, with a piece of the weapon embedded in his body and his teeth knocked out, suggesting he was struck in the face, even though police have not revealed the motive for the crime.
 Authorities requested regional and international assistance in resolving the circumstances of his death.
 Police sought public assistance also.
 On 7 November, Attorney General Steadroy Benjamin announced the authorization of Cabinet to reach out to the UK government for a Scotland Yard team to come to St. John's and assist local law enforcement.
-FBI reportedly joined the investigations into murder of Michaerl also.
+FBI reportedly joined the investigations into murder of Michael also.
 A first suspect in Michael's murder was identified and announced by police on 5 Nov.
-In the evening of 8 Nov., the police toke into custody and charged 26-year-old Alexta Francis, a Golden Grove resident, for Michael's murder.
+In the evening of 8 Nov., the police took into custody and charged 26-year-old Alexta Francis, a Golden Grove resident, for Michael's murder.
 Francis appeared in court on 11 Nov. and was remanded to prison in a maximum security cell following an unusual early court session (at 6 am).
 On 21 November 2024 the government has confirmed that a forensic pathologist from Canada, Dr. Alfredo Walker, has been commissioned to undertake in Antigua the autopsy on the body of Asot Michael.